chouhlaoui/SmartCAN/README.md

 - **Profile Management:**
   - Users and Admins can modify their personal information through a profile page.

+## Technology Stack

+- **.NET MAUI:**
+  - A modern cross-platform framework for building native applications.

+- **Firebase Realtime Database:**
+  - Cloud-hosted NoSQL database to store and sync data in real-time.

 ## Firebase Configuration

 To use this project, configure your Firebase database with the following structure: